 Level 2 of the Complex is leased to the Academy of Interactive Entertainment for training in computer game development including 3D animation and visual FX.
 AIE train up to 200 students in six fully equipped classrooms.
-In April 2013 Big World, a related company, terminated its lease on Level 2 to allow for the expansion of AIE.

 GBOTA head office is also situated on Level 2 under a 10 year lease including options.
 GBOTA exercised a four year option from February 2013.
 GBOTA undertook an extensive fit-out of the area to install new facilities and create a Chairman's VIP Lounge.